Armandocarrillo/PiedraPapelTijera/README.md

 # PiedraPapelTijera
-A game for rock, paper, scissors
+A game rock, paper, scissors of WatchOS